I spend a lot of time each week looking through various local and national newspapers – not for articles but for advertisements.

 It’s like these businesses are visiting a slot machine in a casino.
 They put their money in, pull the handle and hope for a jackpot – but most of the time the house just takes their money.
 Occasionally they’ll get a few cents in the dollar back which raises their hopes and emboldens them to continue.

-It’s time to start marketing on purpose – treating advertising like a vending machine where the results and value generated are predictable, rather than than like a slot machine where the results are random and the odds are stacked against you.
+It’s time to start marketing on purpose – treating advertising like a vending machine where the results and value generated are predictable, rather than like a slot machine where the results are random and the odds are stacked against you.

 To start marketing on purpose we need to look at two vital elements.